ayomirotoye/stephanieegbuonu/README.md

 # Application name is FeedForward

-## Develop a web application for avvictech to get customer:
+## Develop a web application for avvictech to get customer feedback:

 1. User Login
 2. User Registration